bekorn/GoodEnoughRenderer/README.md

 cmake --build --preset=RelWithDebInfo
 ```

-To run the program, provide the path to the `projects/development` folder as the first and only argument so the assets are loaded.
+To run the program, provide the paths to `projects/editor` and `projects/development` folders as the command line arguments.
+(I prefer absolute paths to prevent any _current working directory_ differences between compilers)

-GLTF assets are not added to git.
+GLTF assets are not added to git (except `projects/editor/models`).
 I may prepare a GDrive link for the ones I'm using but actually any model is fine,
 just edit the `projects/development/assets.json`.

 ---